IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation**:

-VA491 - When looking for a car there is going to be a "add to cart" button next to each car (both in card and description mode) where the user can add cars to a shopping cart page.(Home page)
+VA491 - When looking for a car there is going to be a "wish list" button next to each car (both in card and description mode) where the user can add cars to a wish list page.
+  - CD - Car Details.
-VA492 - When accesing the shopping cart, all the cars previosly select need to appear in this section.
-(Home page)
+VA492 - When accessing the wishlist, all the cars previously select need to appear in this section.
+- HP - Home Page

 - **Priority**: High